slackalaxy/sboutils/README.md

 [i] libbonoboui
 [i] libgnomemm
 ```
 Finally, searching has a quite simple output (for now).
-Let's find stuff that sounds like clamav, by `sboask find clamav`.
-This returns a list, telling the category:
+Let's find stuff that sounds like **clamav**, by `sboask find clamav`.
+This returns a list, showing the category:
 ```
 bash-5.1$ sboask find clamav
 network/clamav-unofficial-sigs